karuna/rising_sun/README.md

 Once you have created and seeded the db, you will nee dto extract two values from it and update you web.config and app.config for Web and Service.
-You need to select * from "user"; in autoassess_service and grab the clientID and userID.
+You need to select * from "user"; in the autoassess database and grab the clientID and userID.
 Update these values in your configs with the values in the database.